 The Forest Service passed an order [36 CFR 261.58(t)] to help prevent the introduction of new weed seeds into designated Wilderness Areas.
 Effective January 1, 2007, forage transported into all Wilderness Areas and adjacent trailheads in a national forest is required to be commercially processed feed pellets or certified weed-free hay or straw.
 Recreational stock users, dog-sledders, cross-country skiers, and road contractors must be aware of the requirements and of Wilderness boundaries.
 For additional information, visit the Washington State Noxious Weed Control Board website.

 Join us in safeguarding winter recreation

 Respecting Wilderness boundaries helps everyone.
 When recreationists take responsibility, they help ensure continued support of winter recreation programs and opportunities, rather than potential closures and stronger enforcement.
-Here is how you can help:
+Some ways you can help include: